 In the final, eighth stage, we face Ego Integrity vs. Despair.
 As we grow older we tend to slow down and begin to look back over our lives.
 We ask: how have I done?
 If we think we did well, we develop feelings of contentment and integrity.
 If not, we can experience despair and become grumpy and bitter.
 Time to compare us with mankind.

 Erik Erikson was a German-American psychologist who together with his wife Joan, became known for his work on psychosocial development.
 He was influenced by Sigmund and Anna Freud and became famous for coining the phrase “identity crisis.”
 Although Erikson lacked even a bachelor’s degree, he served as a professor at Harvard and Yale.

-- Erik Erikson – overview of work and theory from Simply Psychology
+- Erik Erikson – Simply Psychology

 - Read the full script here – by Sprouts

 - Guide on Cognitive Development – AP Psychology study materials

 - Compare and contrast with Freud’s Psychosexual Development – by Sprouts

 - Overview of Piaget’s theory of cognitive development – Sprouts had a look at this too